How to Share Funds with Co-Investigators: Sub-awards

 VPRI Contact

-Find the appropriate VPRI staff member to assist you by checking our staff directory.
-You may search by discipline area (e.g. Social Sciences, Health & Life Sciences, Natural Sciences or Engineering, etc.) or funding agency name.
+Find the appropriate VPRI staff member to assist you by looking up the Research Officer listed in the header section of your UTRAC or by checking our staff directory.
+You may search by discipline area (e.g. Social Sciences, Health & Life Sciences, Natural Sciences or Engineering, etc.) or funding agency name